tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Geomorphologists recognize two classic karst forms in southern China:

-Both fengcong and fenglin karst provide dramatic backdrops for China cave tours, sinkhole treks, and forest hiking, combining steep limestone walls with pockets of dense green vegetation clinging to every ledge.
+Both fengcong and fenglin karst provide dramatic backdrops for China cave tours, sinkhole treks, and forest bathing, combining steep limestone walls with pockets of dense green vegetation clinging to every ledge.

 The formation of a sinkhole is a slow-motion story of rock, water, and time.
 As rainwater percolates through soil, it absorbs carbon dioxide and becomes mildly acidic.
 This acidic water seeps into fractures in the limestone, slowly dissolving the rock and enlarging cracks into voids, tunnels, and subterranean caverns.